aws-samples/lex-automated-chatbot-designer-genesys-transcripts/README.md

  * Make a call to Genesys to create a transcript
  * Wait for a couple of minutes and check the TransformedTranscript bucket for the output
- * Take the output json and feed into lex designer to create the intents
+ * Once you have sufficient amount of transcripts, utilize Amazon Lex Automated Chatbot Designer to build your first bot.
+For the required number of transcripts, please refer to the Amazon Lex documentation [here](https://docs.aws.amazon.com/lexv2/latest/dg/designing-import.html).